Donations, Membership & Support

 By willingly volunteering their time, testers display a commitment to fair housing and civil rights.
 Testers come from all backgrounds and ethnicities.
 For example, one of our former testers, who served as a tester for years without formal recognition, now serves in the U.S. House of Representatives.

 The Center needs a large and diverse pool of trained and experienced testers who play a key role in fair housing investigations.
 If you are interested in becoming a fair housing tester, you may register under Events & Training to be trained as a tester.
-If you would like to learn more about being a tester, please contact our testing coordinators, Engela Bertolini and Bianca Guerra.
+If you would like to learn more about being a tester, please contact Engela Bertolini or Takiyah Marquez

 Sea un evaluador de acceso justo a la vivienda